-Join Christopher Matthew Spencer for an in-depth discussion in this video Exploring sample record keeping and lead retention systems, part of Sales Skills Fundamentals.
+Join Christopher Matthew Spencer for an in-depth discussion in this video Exploring sample record keeping and lead retention systems, part of Learning Sales Skills.

 It's valuable to measure what you make in any business.…I encourage you to keep a set of records for your future reference.…Keeping records is an investment, and the use of those records creates value.…Records identify trends, provide control over leads, business activities, and finances.…It's always good to track money owed to you as a salesperson and to your company.…Here are a couple of sample systems that I have deployed successfully in my business.…Here is a sample card system that has client contact information at the top.…